MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/remote-assist/faq-hololens.md

 ## The HoloLens 2 mic captures the HoloLens wearer's voice well, but I want the mic to capture more of the environmental sound.

 HoloLens 2 does not support Audio In for Bluetooth mics.
 To achieve this, you may consider purchasing a mic and attaching it to the HoloLens 2.
-Then, attach headphones to ensure that call partiicpatns can hear both the HoloLens 2 user's voice captured by the __ and the environmental sound captured by the mic.
+Then, attach headphones to ensure that call participants can hear both the HoloLens 2 user's voice captured by the __ and the environmental sound captured by the mic.

 ## How do I file a support ticket?